Dr. David M. Snyder

 VAB has one of the East Coast’s premier pole-based Challenge Courses on fifty-five acres of impeccably maintained land.
 Tucked into the picturesque and tranquil groves of trees are twenty-one low rope elements and thirteen high rope elements.
 These courses are surrounded by open field space used for opening and closing activities, and large group games.
 For a complete list of all low and high rope elements, please contact the office at 540.937.4920.
 All challenge course activity is in close proximity to the Eagle’s Nest, enhancing the comfort and safety of our participants.

-The VAB course is also a training home to several school cross country running teams and several competitions a year.
+The VAB 5K course is used as a training home to several school cross country Verdun also hosts running teams and several competitions a year.
 The course is routinely maintained and mowed for frequent use.
 Interested in joining the VAB Walking Club?
 Please contact the office for more information.

 The special pond is approximately two acres in size and is located in the floodplain of Delridge Run.
 It is an ideal location for environmental studies and school science experiments.
 School are encouraged to contact VAB for securing a reservation for school field trips.